As one wise man said: The problem is not the problem. The problem is your attitude about the problem. – Captain Jack Sparrow

 So instead of trying to solve it, make a principle out of it.
 Create an iron rule and follow that rule no matter what.

 That way you can not only resolve the problem but also prevent it from happening again.

 For example, you have an allergy because of chocolate.
 You can go to the doctor or buy an allergy cream.
 In both cases, the allergy will probably go away.

-But you also can make a “no chocolate” principle, that way you will never have allergy again.
+But you also can make a “no chocolate” principle, that way you will never have an allergy again.

 42% of customers are put off by rude or unhelpful customer service staff

 Customer empathy means walking a mile in the shoes of your customers, aiming to understand their feelings and perspectives, and using that understanding to guide our actions.

 But today I won’t talk about types of empathy or how does it differ from sympathy.
 All this information and even more you can find here, it’s an interesting read and might be helpful for you.